Adyen/adyen-dotnet-api-library/README.md

 ```
 ## ❗Disclaimer on Enum Values

-Please note that the enum values used in this library may change in future releases.
+Please note that the integer value (index) of the enums used in this library may change in future releases.
 These values are not guaranteed to remain static, and they may be modified, added, or removed as the library evolves.

-We advise against hard-coding or relying on specific enum integer values in your implementation, as they may break compatibility with future versions of this library.
+⚠️ We advise against hard-coding or relying on specific enum integer values in your implementation, as they may break compatibility with future versions of this library.
+Use instead the string value of the enums.

-We recommend regularly checking the latest version of the project for any updates to the enums and other critical components.
+Upon upgrade check the Relesase Notes and the associated PRs to understand the changes and any potential impact on your integration.

 ## Using the library